Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Introduction

 \subsection{Main results}

 Our main contributions can be informally summarized as follows: \begin{itemize} \item We describe the law of the unexplored regions during the uniform exploration (resp.\@ $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$ exploration) of the $\mathrm{CLE}_4$-decorated $2$-LQG disk when it is parametrized by the quantum natural distance $\mathrm{d}_\mathrm{q}$ (resp.\@ by the quantum length of the trunk of the $\mathrm{SLE}^{\langle \mu \rangle}_4(-2)$).
 In particular, we show that for all $t\ge 0$, conditionally on the quantum boundary lengths of the loops which are discovered before time $t$ and conditionally on the quantum boundary lengths of the unexplored regions, the unexplored regions are independent $2$-LQG disks (with prescribed boundary lengths).
 See Theorem \ref{prop de Markov disques quantiques}. \item We relate the distance $\mathrm{d}_\mathrm{WW}$ to the Lamperti transform of the quantum natural distance $\mathrm{d}_\mathrm{q}$ with some continuous increasing process with stationary increments along a particular branch of the uniform exploration.
 See Theorem \ref{th Lamperti}. \item We establish the scaling limit of the distances to the root in $3/2$-stable maps.
-More precisely, we show that the scaling limit of the degrees of large faces corresponds to the quantum boundary lengths of the loops of the $\mathrm{CLE}_4$, while the scaling limit of the distances from these faces to the boundary corresponds to the Lamperti transform of $\mathrm{d}_\mathrm{q}$.
+More precisely, we show that the scaling limit of the degrees of large faces corresponds to the quantum boundary lengths of the loops of the $\mathrm{CLE}_4$ {(this scaling limit can actually be seen as a simple consequence of the results of \cite{BBCK}, \cite{AHPS21} and \cite{AdS22})}, while the scaling limit of the distances from these faces to the boundary corresponds to the Lamperti transform of $\mathrm{d}_\mathrm{q}$.
 However the quantum distance $\mathrm{d}_\mathrm{q}$ is not the scaling limit of some distance in $3/2$-stable maps, but corresponds to the scaling limit of the time of exploration in the peeling explorations of the maps.
 See Theorem \ref{gros théorème}. \end{itemize} Let us already state our main results more precisely even if the exact definitions will only arise in the next sections.